 Visit TripAdvisor Insights for guides on how to optimize your listing and collect more reviews.

-Managing your page also means monitoring and responding to reviews when appropriate.
+Managing your page also means monitoring and responding to reviews.
 TripAdvisor’s research shows that 80% of users will like a business more if staff provide a thoughtful response to a negative review.
-Ensure your reviews add value to the conversation.
+Learn more about how responding to reviews can help boost your ratings.

 For information on how to respond to reviews and best practices for management responses, see Management Responses.